Peruvian political crisis (2016–present): Dissolution of Congress

 Demanding reforms in the Constitutional Court organic law, President Vizcarra called for a vote of no confidence on 27 September 2019, stating it was "clear the democracy of our nation is at risk".
 Vizcarra and the Inter-American Commission on Human Rights criticized Congress for blocking a proposal for general elections while it quickly approved nominations to the Constitutional Court of Peru without investigating the backgrounds on nominees.
 Vizcarra sought to reform the Constitutional Court nomination process and Congress' approval or disapproval of his proposal was seen "as a sign of confidence in his administration".
 The Congress scheduled the election of the new members to the Constitutional Court of Peru for 30 September.
 On 30 September, the prime minister Salvador del Solar went to the Legislative Palace to request the approval of an amendment to the Organic Law of the Constitutional Court as a matter of confidence.
 However, the Congress scheduled the minister to the afternoon.
 While the congress started the debate for the election of the new judges, the prime minister entered the Congress hemicycle room.
 Del Solar addressed the lawmakers to vote to reform the Constitutional Court nomination process.
 However, the Congress decided to postpone the vote of the amendment to the afternoon.
 The Congress named a new member to the Constitutional Court of Peru.
 Many of the Constitutional Court nominees selected by Congress were alleged to be involved in corruption.
 Hours later, the Congress approved the confidence motion.
 Notwithstanding the affirmative vote, Vizcarra stated that the appointment of a new member of the Constitutional Court constituted a de facto vote of no confidence.
 He said that it was the second act of no-confidence in his government, granting him the authority to dissolve Congress.
 These actions by Congress, as well as the months of slow progress towards anti-corruption reforms, pushed Vizcarra to dissolve the legislative body on 30 September, with Vizcarra stating "Peruvian people, we have done all we could."
-Shortly after Vizcarra announced the dissolution of Congress, the legislative body refused to recognize the president's actions, declared Vizcarra as suspended from the presidency, and named Vice President Mercedes Aráoz as the interim president of Peru.
+Shortly after Vizcarra announced the dissolution of Congress, the legislative body refused to recognize the president's actions, declared Vizcarra as suspended from the presidency, and named Vice President Mercedes Aráoz as the acting president of Peru.
 Despite this, Peruvian government officials stated that the actions by Congress were void as the body was officially closed at the time of their declarations.
 By the night of 30 September, Peruvians gathered outside of the Legislative Palace of Peru to protest against Congress and demand the removal of legislators while the heads of the Peruvian Armed Forces met with Vizcarra, announcing that they still recognized him as president of Peru and head of the armed forces.
-During the evening of 1 October 2019, Mercedes Aráoz, whom Congress had declared interim president, resigned from office.
+During the evening of 1 October 2019, Mercedes Aráoz, whom Congress had declared acting president, resigned from office.
 Aráoz resigned, hoping that the move would promote the new general elections proposed by Vizcarra and postponed by Congress.
 President of Congress Pedro Olaechea was left momentarily speechless when informed of Aráoz's resignation during an interview.
 At the time, no governmental institution or foreign government recognized Aráoz as president.
 Vizcarra issued a decree calling for legislative elections on 26 January 2020.
 The Organization of American States released a statement saying that the Constitutional Court could determine the legality of President Vizcarra's actions and supported his call for legislative elections, saying "It's a constructive step that elections have been called in accordance with constitutional timeframes and that the definitive decision falls to the Peruvian people".